marksunner/marksunner/README.md

 # Hi, I'm Mark Sunner 👋

 Former CTO of MessageLabs, now happily tinkering.
-I build AI tools that work the way my dyslexic brain does, write science fiction, and play with psychology / physics puzzles I probably shouldn’t attempt.
-This is a public workbench — a place to park ideas, experiments, and ongoing projects.. it's not my CV — rough edges guaranteed!
+Currently exploring AI tools (built around how my dyslexic brain works), writing science fiction, and following threads in psychology and physics.
+This is simply a public workbench — a place to park ideas and experiments.
+It’s not a CV - rough edges guaranteed!

 ---